Soccer-Fans absent as North and South Korea draw 0-0, China drop points

 Thailand are now joint top of Group G alongside the Vietnamese, with both teams on seven points, one more than the UAE.

-India salvaged a 1-1 draw with Bangladesh thanks to Adil Khan's header two minutes from fulltime in the countries' Group E meeting in Kolkata.
+India salvaged a 1-1 draw with Bangladesh thanks to Adil Khan's header two minutes from fulltime in the countries' Group E meeting in Kolkata while Qatar opened up a four-point gap at the top following their 2-1 win over Oman.

 (Editing by Toby Davis)